 Created by a group of visiting artists, the works in the somewhat hidden Papua New Guinea Sculpture Garden at Stanford University offer a uniquely tribal feel to the otherwise traditional Californian campus.

 Placed in an out of the way grove of oak and cedar trees, the dozens of works that comprise the traditional art garden were created by a group of 10 Papua New Guinea artists who visited the campus in 1994.
 The master carvers, ranging in age from 27 to 73, had never been to the United States before the project brought them there and indeed, some had never previously left Papua New Guinea.
-Comprised of more than 20 sculpted poles featuring patterns and figures of a New Guinean design, multiple standing figures, carved drums, and other assorted works, the garden is a stark contrast to the surrounding New England architecture.
+Comprised of more than 20 sculpted poles featuring patterns and figures of a New Guinean design, multiple standing figures, carved drums, and other assorted works, the garden is a stark contrast to the surrounding architecture.
 The creations in the garden are made only of stone and wood carved using simple tools, some handmade, and inherited techniques.

 While not hugely publicized by the university, the Papua New Guinea Sculpture Garden remains today, over two decades later as a lasting example of collaboration with a culture that is not often given the attention their arts clearly deserves.